testissimo/testissimo.github.io/documentation/articles/assertions.md

 ```
 ![](/documentation/images/error-message.png)

-In this code snippet, once the assertion doesn't pass a **extended error messagea** will be shown:
+In this code snippet, once the assertion doesn't pass a **extended error message** will be shown:
 ```
 do navigate to url: https://www.google.com/search?q=testissimo